 However, the family company, which specialized in traditional Scottish beers, did not become very popular.
 And by the 70s of the last century, the business had stalled altogether — the small company could not stand up to the industrial giants.
 The Belhaven brewery found a new life later, in 1972, when it had a new owner.

-Despite the fact that the Scots are famous fans of strong alcohol, the owners of Belhaven brewery decided to do the opposite - to make stouts atypical, lighter and sweeter.
-They lowered the degree of the drinks and made their taste richer - and the consumer liked it.
+Despite the fact that the Scots are famous fans of strong alcohol, the owners of Belhaven brewery decided to do the opposite — to make stouts atypical, lighter and sweeter.
+They lowered the alcohol content and enriched the flavor — and the consumer liked it.

 The taste of the beer is soft, sweet and dense.
 There are notes of dried fruits and caramel, raisins and apples, as well as distinct notes of bread.
 The aftertaste is short, with a slightly more noticeable bitterness than the taste.